nucleoplic substitution header image

 Mechanism to show how ammonia can act as a nucleophile and as a base in its reactions with halogenalkanes or alkyl halides.

-The reaction of ammonia with halogenalkanes needs to be carried out in sealed reaction vessels otherwise the ammonia gas will simply escape.
-Ammonia is a gas at room temperature and it is very soluble in water however when heated ammonia gas would be given off, so this reaction needs to be done in sealed vessels.
+The reaction of ammonia with halogenalkanes needs to be carried out in a sealed reaction vessel otherwise the ammonia gas will simply escape.
+Ammonia is a gas at room temperature and it is very soluble in water however when heated ammonia gas would be given off, so this reaction needs to be carried out in sealed vessels.

-The mechanism for this nucleophilic substitution reaction is shown below; you should note that 2 moles of ammonia are used for every mole of the halogenalkane.
+The mechanism for the nucleophilic substitution reaction of bromomethane and ammonia is shown below; you should note that 2 moles of ammonia are used for every mole of the halogenalkane.
 One mole of the ammonia acts as a nucleophile and attacks the δ+ carbon atom in the halogenalkane while the other mole of ammonia acts as a base and abstracts a proton (H+) from the quaternary ammonium salt.
 The final product in this case is methylamine.

 Mechanism to show how ammonia can act as a nucleophile and as a base in its reactions with halogenalkanes or alkyl halides.